samgould2/PEGG/README.rst

    :width: 200px
    :height: 200px

-**THIS VERSION OF PEGG IS NO LONGER MAINTAINED.
-PLEASE VISIT https://github.com/samgould2/PEGG2.0 FOR THE MOST UP-TO-DATE VERSION OF THE PACKAGE**
+**!!
+THIS VERSION OF PEGG IS NO LONGER MAINTAINED.
+PLEASE VISIT https://github.com/samgould2/PEGG2.0 FOR THE MOST UP-TO-DATE VERSION OF THE PACKAGE !!**

 `Full Documentation is available here (pegg.readthedocs.io) <https://pegg.readthedocs.io/en/latest/>`_